SoftwareDesignLab/nvip-crawler/productnameextractor/README.md

 > See **Environment Variables** below for more information.
 >

-## 5. Running With Docker:
+## 4. Running With Docker:
-Before proceeding to the following steps, please make sure that the Docker Engine is running on your workstation.
+Before proceeding to the following steps, please make sure that the Docker Engine is installed and running on your workstation.

-#### Build and Run RabbitMQ Image:
+#### Build & Run RabbitMQ Image:
     $ docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.12-management

 #### Open New Terminal & Change Working Directory: